aimagelab/awesome-captioning-evaluation/README.md

 </p>

-❗ Latest Update: 18 March 2025.
+❗ Latest Update: 4 August 2025.
-❗This repo is a work in progress.
+❗ This repo is a work in progress.
 New updates coming soon, stay tuned!! :construction:

 ## 👩‍💻 🔜 Code for Reproducing Metric Scores